ex-zee-ex/VIDEO_WAAAVES_2.5_suite/README.md

 ![Image description](https://github.com/ex-zee-ex/VIDEO_WAAAVES_1_5/blob/master/swirl.png)

-if you have never used oF and/or Xcode before here are some troubleshooting tips to try before contacting me
+if you have never used oF and/or Xcode before here are some troubleshooting tips to try
 1. the entire folder structure needs to be intact and moved into the apps/myApps folder within the openframeworks folder
 2. try running project generator and importing this folder (with the abovementioned addons) if theres still errors
 3. https://openframeworks.cc/setup/xcode/ has some advice on how to troubleshoot troublesome addons as well so check this out too!